MBoretto/esc15/memory/vector.markdown

 Steps
 -----

-1. Make sure your environment is correct:

-        c++ -v 2>&1 | grep version  # should say 'gcc version 5.2.0 (GCC)'
-        igprof -h                   # should print simple help message

-2. Go to the exercise directory:
+1. Go to the exercise directory:

-        cd esc15/exercises/memory
+        cd esc15/hands-on/memory

-3. Examine the little test programs in this directory.
+2. Examine the little test programs in this directory.
 You use them for dedicated little studies on container memory allocation behaviour:

    - [`vvvi-build-and-copy.cc`]({{site.exercises_repo}}/hands-on/memory/vvvi-build-and-copy.cc):